Somefive/typescript-data-model/README.md

 This library is used for created data model using Class Object based on Typescript.
 The data model uses decorators to decorate properties.
 Currently, there are two kinds of decorators: **Scenario** and **Validator**.

 ## Installing with npm
-Run `npm install --save-dev data-model`.
+Run `npm install --save-dev typescript-data-model`.

 Then use `import {Model, scenario, validate} from 'data-model'`